mace141/Notes/React/react.md

 Hooks make React simpler by removing the need to bind context to class functions and making state variables share the same scope as the returned React element.

-** Hooks must be at the top level and cannot be nested in if statements, loops, or nested functions **
+**Hooks must be at the top level and cannot be nested in if statements, loops, or nested functions**

+For more hooks, click [here](https://reactjs.org/docs/hooks-reference.html).

+### `useState()`

-`useState()` is a hook that sets the state to the argument and returns a state variable and a function that updates the state.
+`useState()` is a hook that sets the state to the argument and returns a state variable and a function that updates that specific state variable.

 ``` javascript
 import React, { useState } from 'react';